endlesspint8/endlesspint8.github.io/_drafts/2017-01-03-nfl-expert-picks-football-prediction-drafts-2016.md

 More input is not always a good thing apparently.
 I would have hoped that the common votes, by necessity requiring an overlap of perspecitve and thus more restrictive would result in a better percentage than just the overall performance of one.. or two unanimous picks...
 Aside from week 5 this has not been the case.

+Consensus appears to be compromise, with poor results to show for it.

 ## Week 6 - Arbitrage (maybe)
 <p align="right"><sub><b>Share <a href="" target="_blank" title="Share on Twitter">Week 6</a></b></sub></p>